pyOpenSci/lessons/running-code/execute-script.md

 ---

 (execute-script)=
-# Execute a Python script
+# How to Execute a Python Script

 There are two primary ways to execute a Python script.

-You may already be familiar with the `python` command, and that it can take the name of a Python file and execute it
+The first way to execute a Python script is to use the  `python` command.
+The `python` command takes the name of a Python file and executes the file from a command in your shell, like this:

 ```bash
 python my_program.py